 Steps to Tax Preparation

-This year, 2017 federal tax returns (or applications for an extension) are due on April 17, 2018 because April 15th falls on a Sunday, and Emancipation Day, a legal holiday in the District of Columbia,is being observed on Monday, April 16,2018, But even with this slight delay, you still need to start promptly.
+This year, 2020 federal tax returns (or applications for an extension) are due on July 15,2020, because of the COVID-19 crisis.
+Even with this extension, you still need to start promptly.

 In our office we take information directly from you, we do not use a questionnaire.
 Either way, you'll need time to gather and organize the information.
 Here are some steps to take before meeting with us for your tax prep.